furqan-ahm/muet-attendance-middleware/README.md

 meaning that you either have to have a physical machine on their network or you can.

--host an ec2-instance on any platform (aws, gcp) -connect that instance to mehrans network using pptp vpn credentials
+host an ec2-instance on any platform (aws, gcp)

+connect that instance to mehrans network using pptp vpn credentials

 I used CentOS7 image on aws to host the server.